SilasNiewierra/portfolio/bob.md

   headline: About Bob
   content: 'Travel through a dreamy world with a very chill atmosphere and collect
     as many diamonds as possible.
 There are just two controls: a single and a double tap.
-Tap once - jump once, tap twice - jump twice, that’s it.
-With the randomly generated levels it never gets boring trying to beat your own highscore.'
+Tap once — jump once, tap twice — jump twice, that’s it.
+With the randomly generated levels it never gets boring trying to beat your own high score.'
   slug: ''
 - template: full-width-media-element
   block: media-1